 Frank Glaw and a female Voeltzkow’s chameleon

-Chameleons are very special lizards.
+Chameleons are lizards.
 They come in all different colors.
-Some even change their colors to blend in with their surroundings.
-This skill makes the bright beasts seem to disappear.
+Some even change their colors to blend in.
+This skill makes the beasts seem to disappear.
 One of chameleon really did disappear for about 100 years.
-Now, researchers have finally found it!
+Now, researchers have found it!

 The lizard is called Voeltzkow’s chameleon.
-It reappeared in northwestern Madagascar.
+It reappeared in Madagascar.
 That island nation in Africa is famous for its wildlife.
 It is home to about half of the 150 species of chameleons.
-The lizards spend a lot of time in trees or bushes.
-But Voeltzkow’s chameleon was found in a surprising place.
-“We did not discover the species in a natural forest,” researcher Frank Glaw said, “but in a large hotel garden.”
+The lizards spend a lot of time in trees.
+But Voeltzkow’s chameleon was found in a hotel garden!

-Glaw was part of a team that searched for the chameleon.
-The experts recently shared a report.
-They found several Voeltzkow’s chameleons in the garden.
-Glaw told News-O-Matic that finding animals is an important step in protecting them.
+Frank Glaw was part of a team that searched for the chameleon.
+The experts shared a report.
+They found several Voeltzkow’s chameleons.
+Glaw said finding animals is an important step in protecting them.
 “Species not seen by scientists are likely to be ,” he explained.
-The sooner scientists can learn about a creature’s risk, the sooner they can help!
+The sooner scientists can learn about a creature, the sooner they can help!

 Luckily, Glaw doesn’t think this lizard is in much danger.
 That’s because it lives over a large area of land.
-Glaw said finding the chameleons at the hotel was a good sign too.
-It shows that Voeltzkow’s chameleon can stay alive even around humans.
+Finding the chameleons at the hotel was a good sign too.
+It shows that Voeltzkow’s chameleon can live around humans.

-Still, more research is needed — if experts can find more of the creatures!
-“It is really hard to understand why this splendid chameleon was overlooked for so long,” Glaw said.
-One reason might be that the lizards’ is difficult to get to during the rainy season.
-Glaw added that the animals may have short lives.
-“So you have to be in the right place at the right time,” he said.
+“It is really hard to understand why this chameleon was overlooked for so long,” Glaw said.
+There may be several reasons.
+The lizards’ is hard to reach in the rainy season.
+And the animals may have short lives.
+“So you have to be in the right place at the right time,” Glaw said.

 Experts already know a bit about Voeltzkow’s chameleons.
 The females are skilled at changing color.
 “Sleeping females are not very colorful,” Glaw shared.
 “Relaxed females are largely green.”
-But when the lady lizards get excited or stressed, they quickly get “black, white, and blue.”
+But the lady lizards quickly change when they get excited or stressed.
+They turn “black, white, and blue.”
 Males tend to stay green.

-The expert shared a message for kids who dream of joining the search.
-“Thousands of species from all over the world are waiting for their rediscovery by you!”
+Glaw shared a message for kids who dream of helping animals.
+“Thousands of species are waiting for their rediscovery by you!”
 Glaw said.
 “Just keep your eyes open!”

 By Teresa Johnson